 You might also check with your state attorney general about when the agency should have contacted you, They may also have an open investigation or have other information they could share with you, and advise you on filing a case, whether or not you take it .

 More seasoned members might be able to offer more specific advice about the best way to pursue the Debt Collective’s recommended dispute process.
 Also, always take a noobie’s advice with a shaker of salt!

 @Slatersli I would recommend you use the General Dispute tool.

-The letter demands that they process they can legally collection on this debt.
+The letter demands that they prove they can legally collect on this debt.
 And it requires that they send you any relative documentation to prove this.

 It is common that in some cases there has to be more than 1 dispute letter sent.
 So after 30-45 days you can let us know if you need us to draft a 2nd dispute for you.

 Here if you have any other questions,